Emediong-Samuel/Editing-Tips/README.md

 ```
 http://localhost/your-web-app-folder/your-page-name.php
 ```
-(You can use "localhost" or replace it with your server's IP address alongside the correct path to your target PHP file)
+(You can use `localhost` or replace it with your server's `IP address` alongside the correct path to your target PHP file)

 ## Using XAMPP?
 To use XAMPP, follow the directives below.